hubaimaster/aws-interface/README_EN.md

 ### Backend

-This is the actual IaaS service, like AWS, that handles your backend.
-Right now we only support AWS, but we may support other Backends like Google Cloud Platform, Naver Cloud Platform, or a local test deployment environment, *in the future*.
+The Backend refers to the AWS services that actually serve your Recipes.
+Currently, the Backend consists of AWS services such as DynamoDB, Lambda, API Gateways etc (which you don't need to care about).
+We plan do to support other Backends like Google Cloud Platform or Naver Cloud Platform (which you might care about). *Not for now*.

 ### Client SDK

-레시피를 기반으로 자동으로 구성된 백엔드를 클라이언트 앱에서 접근하기 위한 SDK를 말합니다.
-SDK는 Python, Swift, Java 등 다양한 플랫폼에서 지원하는 언어로 자동 생성됩니다.
+You can use the auto-generated client SDK's within your client apps to communicate with the Backend.
+Client SDK's can be generated in the language or platform of your choice.
+We currently plan to support Python, Swift and Java.

 ## 서비스 설계 (개발자 입장)